Storage

 └── 00000000

 Note that a limitation of local storage is that it is not clustered or replicated.
 Thus, it is not arbitrarily scalable or durable in the face of drive or node outages and should be managed like any other single node database.
-The use of RAID is suggested for storage availability, and snapshots are recommended for backups.
-With proper architecture, it is possible to retain years of data in local storage.

 Alternatively, external storage may be used via the remote read/write APIs.
 Careful evaluation is required for these systems as they vary greatly in durability, performance, and efficiency.